March 15 2022

 Scotia Tomato

 A Maritime tradition, Scotia offers very early globe-shaped fruits that are medium-sized, smooth, firm and upon maturity turn deep red with slightly green shoulders.
-This dependable crop, a favorite ingredient for green tomato relish, is borne heavily on strong, determinate plants.
+This dependable crop, a favourite ingredient for green tomato relish, is borne heavily on strong, determinate plants.

 Source: Halifax Seed; Photo credit: Halifax Seed